FlightScope® features include:

 - Students experience a more rapid learning curve using FlightScope feedback, combined with swing video

-- FlightScope does not require a separate PC and can be run merely by adding a cost-effective 2nd LCD monitor to the same PC
+- FlightScope does not require a separate PC and can also be used via mobile applications

 In golf instruction, the use of video swing analysis is well understood and widely used.
 It is common practice to compare a student's swing video to a reference player, often a PGA Tour Professional.
 Using video analysis alone provides visual feedback about the action for each player, but adding FlightScope club and ball tracking provides precise quantitative data of the club and ball travel as a result of the golf swing.